Image credit: Dr Esther Baena, CRUK Manchester Institute.

 Additional treatment options

-Patients have gradually seen more treatments become accessible – often a combination therapy involving ADT, chemotherapy and steroids.
+Patients with hormone-sensitive, metastatic prostate cancer have gradually seen more treatments become accessible – often a combination therapy involving ADT, chemotherapy and steroids.

 Until this year, many people with few or no symptoms of prostate cancer may have chosen to take ADT alone.
 Despite the long-term benefits of docetaxel, their decision is often based on the belief that the medicine worsens quality of life.

-In June this year, the committee green-lit enzalutamide (Xtandi) plus ADT, as a treatment option for patients with this type of prostate cancer.
+In June this year, NICE green-lit enzalutamide (Xtandi) plus ADT, as a treatment option for patients with this type of prostate cancer.

 And during the COVID-19 pandemic a new option was added, as NHS England published interim guidance, allowing patients to be treated with the medicines abiraterone and prednisone plus ADT.
 However, due to the cost of abiraterone, the treatment is only used for people who cannot tolerate enzalutamide plus ADT.